Anniepoo/identity/README.md

  * display names - separate from user names
  * gamification rating system like Stack Overflow
  * and other user management not strictly related to identity.
- * GDPR compliance / first ttime popup
+ * GDPR compliance / first time popup
+ * All this should cooperate with hCard and microformats.
+See issue #2 and #3, and design phase should look for standards for all these.
+ * Legal check expert system

 # other web design patterns